5 Ways to Help Your Child’s Tutor and Teachers Communicate

 Your child’s teacher and tutor may be in touch, and on the same page.
 But you’re still the key link between them.

-Each of those items will help her stay current on what’s happening in class.
-That allows her to adjust the approach based on your child’s performance.
-It also lets her know when it’s a good idea for her to reach out to the teacher for more information and insight.
+Each of those items will help the tutor stay current on what’s happening in class.
+That allows the tutor to adjust the approach based on your child’s performance.
+It also lets the tutor know when it’s a good idea to reach out to the teacher for more information and insight.

 How well your child’s teacher and tutor work together has a lot to do with how well you work with each of them.
 Get tips on what to look for in a tutor if your child has dyslexia or dyscalculia.
 See a list of questions to ask potential tutors.
-And try these conversation starters for discussing teaching approaches with teachers.
+And look into free or low-cost tutoring options.

 Key takeaways